 The Board of Directors proposes that the Annual General Meeting resolves that Class C shares that the Company purchases by virtue of the authorisation to repurchase its own shares in accordance with item 16 (c) above, following reclassification into Class B shares, may be transferred to participants in accordance with the terms of the Plan.

-AUTHORISATION FOR THE BOARD OF DIRECTORS TO PURCHASE AND TRANSFER THE COMPANY'S OWN SHARES (item 17)
+AUTHORISATION FOR THE BOARD OF DIRECTORS TO PURCHASE AND TRANSFER THE COMPANY'S OWN SHARES (Item 18)

-Furthermore, it is proposed that that the Meeting authorises the Board of Directors to pass a resolution on one or more occasions for the period up until the next Annual General Meeting on transferring the Company's own Class A and/or Class B shares on the OMX Nordic Exchange Stockholm or in connection with an acquisition of companies or businesses.
-The transfer of shares on the OMX Nordic Exchange Stockholm may only occur at a price within the share price interval registered at that time.
+Furthermore, it is proposed that that the Annual General Meeting authorises the Board of Directors to pass a resolution on one or more occasions for the period up until the next Annual General Meeting on transferring the Company's own Class A and/or Class B shares on the NASDAQ OMX Stockholm or in connection with an acquisition of companies or businesses.
+The transfer of shares on the NASDAQ OMX Stockholm may only occur at a price within the share price interval registered at that time.
 The authorisation includes the right to resolve on disapplication of the preferential rights of shareholders and that payment shall be able to be made in other forms than cash.

 The purpose of the authorisations is so that the Board of Directors obtains increased freedom to act and obtains the ability to continuously adapt the Company's capital structure and thereby contribute to increased shareholder value as well as have the ability to finance future acquisitions.